Welcome to the POST SCD Research Study

 How is Homelessness Associated with Sudden Death?

-In our 8-year cohort study, we found people experiencing homelessness in San Francisco County are 16 times more likely to die a sudden death than those who are housed.
+People experiencing homelessness in San Francisco County are 16 times more likely to die a sudden death than those who are housed.

 Photo: Carolyn Cole / Los Angeles Times